chansenaz/Udacity_FullStackProjects/p2_logsanalysis/vagrant/forum/README.md

 After vagrant has started up, do 'vagrant ssh'

-Once connected, 'cd /vagrant/tournament'
+Once connected, 'cd /vagrant/forum'
-'createdb tournament'
-'psql tournament'
-'\i tournament.sql'
-'\q' to leave psql mode

-To run the 10 test cases, 'python tournament_test.py'
+'python forum.py'
+Open http://localhost:8000/ in your browser
+You can now post messages and view the messages in the forum database!